How do I register for a National Cup competition?

 When does the registration period close?

-Do I have to have a USA Climbing Membership?
+Do I need a USA Climbing Membership?

 How much does it cost for spectators?